kevingivens/site/content/blog/post6.md

 #pragma pack(pop)
 ```

-This means that the data members are aligned to match the message bytes.
+This means that the data members are aligned to match the message bytes, i.e. there is no byte padding between data members.
 For more on alignment and packing, see this stackoverflow thread. (https://stackoverflow.com/questions/3318410/pragma-pack-effect)

 There is a drawback to this approach.
-Namely, #pragma push is not supported by all C++ compilers and therefor limits the portability of the code.
+Namely, #pragma push is not supported by all C++ compilers.
+This limits the portability of the code.
 It's a fare point, but for the purpose of this exercise I choose to use #pragma push because it simplifies the casting from bytes to structs.
+Otherwise I would be forced to specify exactly how many bytes to read and in what order for each message type.

 There is another issue about portability I need to discuss.
 That's the byte swapping function